ArifeLjutviovska/SpaceX/README.md

  -  Logout securely
  -  Fully responsive design
 This project follows best practices for security, scalability, and modularity in a .NET + Angular stack.
+SpaceX launches for showing to the user are get from this API: [SpaceX API](https://github.com/r-spacex/SpaceX-API)

 ## Technologies Used